taikoxyz/taiko-mono/packages/relayer/README.md

 `address`: user's ethereum address who sent the message.

 Optional:
-`chainID`: chain ID of the source chain
+`chainID`: chain ID of the source chain.
+Default: all chains.
-`msgHash`: filter events by message hash
+`msgHash`: filter events by message hash.
+Default: all msgHashs.
-`eventType`: filter events by event typoe
+`eventType`: filter events by event typoe.
+Default: all eventType.

 Pagination:
 `page`: page number to retrive.
 Default: 0.